Forgiveness is a sham.

 Nobody is forgiven anymore because nobody accepts apologies anymore.

-If this is our new normal, I guess will have to shrug and be OK with it.
+If this is our new normal, I guess we’ll have to shrug and be OK with it.
 We’ll have to be OK that that we are all living an arms length from being the person that is vilified… no matter how much we say and mean we’re sorry.

 And if you’re that person reading this and saying, “Well, Danita, apologies are empty anyway.”
 That’s fine…